-When working from heights a Fall Protection Plan must be implemented.
-Working at heights is one of the most dangerous work activities that one can partake in.
+When working from heights a Fall Protection Plan must be implemented by the trained and fall protection planner appointment.
+Working at Heights is one of the most dangerous work activities that one can partake in.
 It is a job that needs skill, knowledge, fitness and a positive state of mind.
 One mistake can lead to a fatality.

 Safety measures should be put in place and this can be achieved by drafting a Fall Protection Plan.
 This plan will go a long way in ensuring that falls will be prevented and that clear procedures are followed should it still happen.